FAQ about Managed Service for MySQL®

 Why cannot I connect to a multi-host cluster?

-If public access is only configured for certain hosts in your cluster, automatic master change may make the master unavailable over the internet.
+If public access in your cluster is only enabled for certain hosts, automatic master failover can make the master unreachable from the internet.

-Check whether there is public access to the host.
+Check whether your host is publicly accessible.
 To do this, in the management console

 -

-If you are using Special FQDNs, check the host list to see whether the current master or replica have public access.
+If you are using special FQDNs, check the host list to make sure the current master or replica have public access.

 -

-If you cannot connect to the host you added, check that the cluster security group is configured correctly for the host's subnet.
+If you cannot connect to the host you added, check that the cluster security group is properly configured for the subnet containing your host.

-Can I connect to cluster hosts via SSH or get superuser permissions on hosts?
+Can I connect to cluster hosts over SSH or get superuser privileges on hosts?

-You cannot connect to hosts via SSH, nor can you get superuser permissions.
+You cannot connect to hosts via SSH.
 This is done for the sake of security and user cluster fault tolerance because direct changes inside a host can render it completely inoperable.

 Why would the connection limit be exceeded?

-The maximum number of concurrent connections to a Managed Service for MySQL® cluster host depends on the max_connections
+The maximum number of concurrent connections to a Managed Service for MySQL® cluster host is defined by the max_connections setting, which defaults to <MB_of_RAM_per_host> ÷ 32 and cannot be lower than 100.

-You can edit the Max connections value in the cluster settings.
+You can change the Max connections value in the cluster settings.

 Cluster read/write issues

-- If database storage is 95% full, the cluster will switch to read-only mode.
-Check the amount of free space in your storage and increase the storage size as required.
+- If the database storage reaches 95% capacity, the cluster will switch to read-only mode.
+Check the amount of free space in your storage and increase the storage size, if required.
 To check the amount of free space:

-- Click the cluster name and go to the Monitoring tab.
+- Click the name of your cluster and open the Monitoring tab.

 - Check the Disk usage chart.

-- Make sure that the host being written to is the master rather than a replica.
+- Make sure all writes target the master host, not a replica.

 What causes a replica to lag?